mine-man3000/SeshOS-UEFI/README.md

 ## BUILDING

-install gcc, nasm, qemu-system-x86_64. it is a UEFI OS but the UEFI files are in the repo.
+install gcc, nasm, qemu-system-x86_64, and make. it is a UEFI OS but the UEFI files are in the repo.

+then run ``./build.sh`` and it will build and run the OS.

 ## TODO